pitw/boll-kaspersky-subscriptions-parser/README.md

 ### Help

-Can be showed with param -h
+Can be viewed with param -h

 ```
+subscription.exe -h

   -client int
         ID of Subscription - Client
   -filename string